ib-ruby/ib-ruby/README.md

 of the asset and proposes this as base for the setting of the order-price.)_

 ## API v.9.72+ & Inclusion of Gateway-Application
 The master-branch covers the most recent versions of Ruby and TWS.
 Ruby 2.4 and TWS Vers.
 969 are needed.
-It provides active-model objects which behave as thread-safe and lightweight acitve-record's.
+It provides active-model objects which behave as thread-safe and lightweight active-record's.

 `IB-Ruby Core`(IB::Connection) serializes any response from the TWS into a `received`-Array.
 Its not intended for 24/7-applications but ideal for quick-queries.
 [IB::Gateway]( https://github.com/ib-ruby/ib-ruby/wiki/Gateway) provides a ready-to-go solution for reliable automated claims.

 ## Simple Monitor Demo Application
 __`IB-Ruby`__ integrates easily into common Web-Frameworks.
 This is demonstrated in the [Simple-Monitor](https://github.com/ib-ruby/simple-monitor) Application.
 It displays current portfolio positions and some account-measures in any browser.

 ## INSTALLATION: